hakobhn/-kubernetes-mentoring-program/2-k8s-overview/task/README.md

 3. Test PersistentVolume: create any file inside the container in the volume directory, scale down deployment or delete pod, let replicaset automatically create pod, ensure that file still exists.

 ## Sub-task 4: Stateful Sets
-Use StatefulSet object (not Deployment) to create databases.
+1. Use StatefulSet object (not Deployment) to create databases.
-Configure default storage class "hostpath" for volume claim templates, so allowing k8s to provision storage with default provisioner (PersistentVolume will be created automatically).
+2. Configure default storage class "hostpath" for volume claim templates, so allowing k8s to provision storage with default provisioner (PersistentVolume will be created automatically).
+3. Create 2 Services (one for each StatefulSet of your system).
+Use ClusterIP service type to restrict external access.

+_Note_: You can also use `kubectl port-forward pod-name 5433:5432` (local machine port:container port) console command to temporarily open access to the database pod <br>